Severe Thunderstorm Warning issued for New Castle by NWS - News Break

 Severe Thunderstorm Warning issued for New Castle by NWS

-Effective: 2021-07-09 18:57:00 EDT Expires: 2021-07-09 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Torrential rainfall is occurring with these storms, and may lead to flash flooding.
+Effective: 2021-07-09 18:43:00 EDT Expires: 2021-07-09 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: New Castle The National Weather Service in Mount Holly NJ has issued a * Severe Thunderstorm Warning for Central New Castle County in northern Delaware Northwestern Cumberland County in southern New Jersey Salem County in southern New Jersey Central Gloucester County in southern New Jersey * Until 800 PM EDT. * At 657 PM EDT, severe thunderstorms were located along a line extending from near Carneys Point to Delaware City to Mount Pleasant, moving east at 35 mph.
+Target Area: New Castle A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM EDT FOR NORTHERN NEW CASTLE AND WESTERN SALEM COUNTIES At 643 PM EDT, a severe thunderstorm was located over Bear, or 7 miles southeast of Newark, moving east at 30 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor damage to vehicles is possible.
-Wind damage to roofs, siding, trees, and power lines is possible. * Locations impacted include Wilmington, Vineland, Millville, Bridgeton, Glassboro, Pennsville, Pitman, Clayton, Carneys Point, New Castle, Penns Grove, Salem, Woodstown, Alloway, Quinton, Swedesboro, Delaware City, Elmer, Greenwich and Shiloh.
-This includes the following highways New Jersey Turnpike between exits 1 and 2.
-Interstate 295 in New Jersey between mile markers 0 and 10.
-Atlantic City Expressway between mile markers 43 and 44.
+Wind damage to roofs, siding, trees, and power lines is possible.
+Locations impacted include Wilmington, Newark, Pennsville, Carneys Point, Elsmere, New Castle, Penns Grove, Salem, Alloway, Quinton, Delaware City, Newport, Stanton, Glasgow, Bear, Hancocks Bridge, Port Penn, Wilmington Manor, Saint Georges and Mount Pleasant.
+This includes the following highways New Jersey Turnpike near exit 1.
+Interstate 95 in Delaware between mile markers 0 and 13.
+Interstate 295 in New Jersey between mile markers 0 and 8.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0